5 Best Places To Start Learning About The History of Selangor

 Both Kuala Lumpur and Putrajaya were once under Selangor’s territorial sovereignty.
 Federal Territories of Malaysia.

 The Federal Territories in Malaysia comprise three territories—Kuala Lumpur, Labuan, and Putrajaya—governed directly by the Federal Government of Malaysia.
-And Labuan is an offshore international financial center.

 You can make Kuala Lumpur your base and travel anywhere around Malaysia or head to other Southeast Asia countries.